---->

 attraction force has some emission Escape Velocity such as c, then

-a central repulsion force should have some equivalent absorbtion
+a central repulsion force should have some equivalent absorption

 Entry Velocity such as c ?
 This might suggest emitted photons